lvgl/lv_binding_micropython/README.md

 keyboard = lv.sdl_keyboard_create()
 keyboard.set_group(self.group)
 ```
-In this example, LVGL native SDL display and input drivers are registered on a unix port of Micropython.
+In this example, LVGL native SDL display and input drivers are registered on a unix port of MicroPython.

 Here is an alternative example for ESP32 ILI9341 + XPT2046 drivers: